-As mentioned previously, indie author success can be distilled into three components: productivity + craft + marketing + .
-Your job as an indie author really comes down to honing these three areas through repeated practice.
-When one of these three elements is substantially lacking, your job becomes difficult to the point of de facto impossibility.
+As discussed in Part 1, your career hinges on three core components which I call The Indie Trifecta of Success: productivity + craft + marketing.
+Your job as an indie author comes down to honing these three areas through repeated practice.
+When your skills in one of these areas is weak, achieving success becomes difficult to the point of de facto impossibility.

 But this concept, while useful, isn’t an actionable strategy.
-What benchmarks should an author aim for when it comes to “marketing” or “productivity”?
+What benchmarks should an author aim for when it comes to “marketing” or “productivity” to be successful?